Everything You Need to Know About Mobile Payment Processing

 Payment Depot is a dedicated payment processor using SwipeSimple for mobile payment solutions.
 SwipeSimple’s card reader and mobile phone app lets you add tips, use a product catalog, process returns, and save payment information easily.

 - Low membership-based pricing

 - Available only in the US

 For small businesses looking to dip their toes in mobile payments, Square (and PayPal) have the lowest barrier to entry.
 Square has no startup or monthly fees.
-You just download the free app and order your card reader.
+You just download the free mobile e-commerce app on your mobile phone and order your card reader or mobile swiper.

-The Square app conveniently works offline and is compatible with iOS and Android.
+The Square app conveniently works offline and is compatible with an iOS or Android mobile device.
 The POS software also includes free business management tools.

 - Free POS system